AI Image Glasses Reflections Don't Match the Scene

 FAQ

 • Why do the two lenses sometimes show entirely different scenes?
 The two lens regions are sampled semi-independently from the same latent, with no explicit cross-region coherence loss.
-Inpainting both together with one mask gives the model the opportunity to coordinate them.
+Inpainting both together with one mask lets the model coordinate them in a single pass.

 Tags: #ai-image #Troubleshooting #Image generation #reflections #glasses #Portrait